junwei000/aniv.ai/README.md

-## 🎬 AniV.ai — Create Your Own AI Anime Story (No Drawing Skills Required)
+## 🎬 Aniv.ai — Create Your Own AI Anime Story (No Drawing Skills Required)

 Have a story in your head but don’t know how to draw, animate, or edit videos?
 Now you just need an idea.